Antonov An-225 Mriya: Operational history

 During 2016, Antonov Airlines ceased cooperation with Air Foyle and partnered with Volga-Dnepr instead.
-This in turn led to the An-225's blue and yellow paint scheme which was added in 2009.
+This led to the An-225's blue and yellow paint scheme, added in 2009.
+These matched the colors of the Ukrainian flag and led to the An-225 becoming "Ukraine's winged ambassador to the world," in the words of The New York Times.

 When the COVID-19 pandemic impacted the world in early 2020, the An-225 participated in the relief effort by conducting flights to deliver medical supplies from China to other parts of the world.

 The aircraft was popular with aviation enthusiasts, who frequently visited airports to view its scheduled arrivals and departures.